nrfconnect/sdk-nrf/samples/bluetooth/peripheral_nfc_pairing/README.rst

 * LE Secure Connections OOB pairing
 * Legacy OOB pairing
 * Legacy Just Works pairing
-* Negotiated Handover(TNEP protocol) - two-way OOB pairing
+* Negotiated Handover (TNEP protocol) - two-way OOB pairing

+Requirements
+************

+The sample supports the following development kits:

+.. table-from-rows:: /includes/sample_board_rows.txt
+   :header: heading
+   :rows: nrf5340dk_nrf5340_cpuapp, nrf52840dk_nrf52840, nrf52dk_nrf52832, nrf52833dk_nrf52833

+The sample has the following additional requirements:

+* NFC polling device (for example, a smartphone or a tablet with NFC support).
+* NFC polling device with TNEP support (when testing the two-way OOB pairing).
+  You can use the corresponding :ref:`central_nfc_pairing` as an NFC Polling Device.

 Overview
 ********

 When the application starts, it initializes and starts the NFCT peripheral that is used for pairing.
-The application does not start advertising immediately, but only when the NFC tag is read by an NFC polling device, for example a smartphone or a tablet with NFC support, or when the exchange of data over the TNEP Connection Handover Service is finished.
+The application does not start advertising immediately, but only when the NFC tag is read by an NFC polling device, for example a smartphone or a tablet with NFC support, or when the exchange of data over the TNEP Connection Handover Service has completed.
 The message that the tag sends to the NFC device contains the data required to initiate pairing.
 To start the NFC data transfer, the NFC device must touch the NFC antenna that is connected to the development kit.